 In heap leach operations, small pieces of ore are piled on a plastic or clay liner.
 The liner is designed to keep liquids from reaching the soil.
 An acidic solution is sprayed over the ore to dissolve the uranium.
 The uranium-rich solution drains into pipes to be transferred to a processing plant, where uranium is concentrated and dried.
 No NRC-licensed heap leach facilities remain in operation.
 The process has also been used to extract ore at conventional mills.

 Each new uranium recovery application must meet requirements of the NRC or the Agreement State in which the site is located.
 The NRC has agreements with six states allowing them to regulate uranium recovery.
-Washington, Utah, Colorado and Texas are actively overseeing uranium recovery.
-The NRC regularly evaluates each state through a formal program to ensure they are adequately protecting public health and safety and have programs compatible with the NRC’s.
-The NRC regulates active uranium recovery operations in Wyoming, New Mexico and Nebraska.
-Wyoming is working to develop its own program to regulate uranium recovery.
+Washington, Utah, Wyoming, Colorado and Texas are actively overseeing uranium recovery.
+The NRC regularly evaluates each state through a formal program to ensure they are adequately protecting public health and safety and have programs compatible with the NRC's.
+The NRC regulates active uranium recovery operations in New Mexico, Nebraska and South Dakota.

 A license may allow the licensee to construct and operate a new facility or expand or restart an existing one.
 Licensees must meet all regulations and laws as well as specific license conditions.
 Licenses are for 10 years and can be renewed for additional 10-year periods.

-There are several ways to be part of the NRC’s decision process.
-Stakeholders and the public can participate in public meetings, request a hearing, and comment on the EIS and other documents.
-The NRC notifies the public of these opportunities in the Federal Register or in public meeting notices on the NRC website.
+There are several ways to be part of the NRC's decision process.
+Stakeholders, including the general public, can participate in public meetings, request a hearing, and comment on the EIS and other documents.
+The NRC notifies the public of these opportunities in the Federal Register or in meeting notices on the NRC website.
 The NRC also has a program to work with Native American tribes that may be affected by uranium recovery.

 Safety of Operations